 Approved by the Public Policy and Practice Committee on April 19, 2023

 Adopted by the Board of Direction on July 22, 2023

-The American Society of Civil Engineers (ASCE) supports the robust funding, planning, design, construction, operation, and long-term maintenance of public transportation systems as a key component of a comprehensive, integrated, multi-modal transportation system.
-Further, ASCE
+The American Society of Civil Engineers (ASCE) supports public transportation as an essential component of a comprehensive, integrated, multi-modal transportation system for America’s communities.
+The robust funding, planning, design, construction, operation, and long-term maintenance of public transportation systems is vital to ensuring mobility options for all segments of society.
+Further, ASCE encourages:

-America's public transit infrastructure plays a vital role in our economy, providing vital mobility accessibility to millions of people in urban, suburban, and rural communities.
-The ASCE 2017 Infrastructure Report Card gave the nation’s transit systems a D-a decrease from a D in 2013.
+Public transportation plays a vital role in our nation’s economy, providing essential mobility accessibility to millions of people in urban, suburban, and rural communities.
+The ASCE 2021 Infrastructure Report Card gave our nation’s transit systems a D-.

 ASCE Policy Statement 494